IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss.md

 ![createProj](https://user-images.githubusercontent.com/10428517/81858932-5fab3c00-9519-11ea-9301-3f55d9e2e98d.gif)

-## Add a Data Asset to your Watson Studio project

 * Once you have created your Watson Studio Project, you see a blue `Add to Project` button on the top-right corner of your screen.

 ![addProj](../images/addData.png)